 Pumpkins not just for Halloween!

-Pumpkins are grown in this country primarily for celebrating Halloween and the majority are not eaten.
+Pumpkins are grown in this country primarily for celebrating Halloween; most are not eaten.
 I would like to change that!

 Pumpkins store well, they are full of fibre, really high in Vitamin A (beta-carotene, like carrots) and also contain vitamin C and potassium.
 The seeds are also nutritious and contain antioxidants, numerous vitamins and minerals.